spluta/TimeStretch/README.md

 SuperCollider version by Sam Pluta - sampluta.com

-Implements a phase bashed FFT (SC) or STFT (python) time stretch algorithm, the Ness Stretch, which splits the original sound file into 9 discrete frequency bands, and uses a decreasing frame size to correspond to increasing frequency.
+Implements a phase randomized FFT (SC) or STFT (python) time stretch algorithm, the Ness Stretch, which splits the original sound file into 9 discrete frequency bands, and uses a decreasing frame size to correspond to increasing frequency.
 Starting with a largest frame of 65536, the algorithm will use the following frequency/frame size breakdown:

 0-86hz : 65536,
 86-172hz : 32768,